michelelagreca/COVID-19-Management-System/README.md

 The test procedure through the COVID-19 test is performed by an operator on a patient compulsorily in a specialized hub, which can be a hospital or a private hub.
 So the test performed will have all these characteristics.<br><br>
 The test will be evaluated by one or more analysis laboratories, which will provide the result.
 All the results received will then be saved.<br><br>
 When a hub is converted into a COVID-19 hub, it chooses a check agency in order to monitor its internal situation, which can optionally be used by the hub.
 If the check agency adheres, it will only be able to control a single COVID-19 hub per company policy.
 This information is then tracked.<br><br>
-Each city will have information relating to their lockdown condition, both currently and historically.<br><br>
+Each city will have information relating to their lockdown condition, both currently and historically.<br><br><br>
 # Tables Structure
 The first step of the project is to define the structure of the tables used in the database.
 #### Lockdown